andy-thomason/moovoo/README.md

 The application is a single module C++ build which should take less than a couple of seconds and has all its own dependencies and so should build out of the box given a Vulkan SDK install from LunarG.
+What is more it has comments and meaningful variable names.

 It should run on Windows, Linux, Android and Apple devices.